EU sovereign technical platform

 AI Software Is Becoming a Token Economy

-AI software is increasingly constrained by token economics, total cost of ownership, and infrastructure scarcity.
-The durable advantage shifts toward forecasting token burn with Moltke, measuring detailed usage with Solon, reducing opacity, and choosing architectures companies can actually afford and secure capacity for.
+AI software is increasingly constrained by the economics of tokens, total cost of ownership, and infrastructure scarcity.
+The durable advantage shifts toward forecasting consumption of tokens with Moltke, measuring detailed usage with Solon, reducing opacity, and choosing architectures companies can actually afford and secure capacity for.

 Read the full thesis